The Importance of Evolving - Not Regressing - Our Thinking Through Interactions

 5. Building written documents and slides

-I usually write the storyline my own, especially the headlines for each slide.
-I don’t like and still don’t trust AI for it, even if revising it later.
-It’s better to write it as a story in your own way, the strategy also feels more personal.
-But it can be helpful for the secondary information on the slides.
+I usually write the storyline my own, especially the headlines and main content for each slide.
+Sometimes this storyline can even help on initial discussions about the deck flow before building and designing the proper slides.
+I don’t like and still don’t trust AI for it, even if revising it later, better to write it as a story in your own way I believe the strategy also feels more personal.
+But it can help some people, and works for the secondary information on the slides.

-For the layout and visual, tools like Beautiful and Canva Magic Design can be great, or Dalle for image generation (but I still prefer the good old Unsplash).
+For the layout and visual, templates from tools like Beautiful and Canva Magic Design can be great, or Dalle for image generation (or the good old Unsplash).

-This is my current way of seeing things, but there are a lot of interesting articles to read and very smart people doing experiments and sharing tips and best practices to use AI as a Strategist.
+This is my current way of seeing things, but there are a lot of interesting articles to read and very smart people sharing knowledge, tips and best practices to use AI as a Strategist.
 If you came this far, I’ll keep a few links below to keep you going on the subject if you would like to:

 Next